serhan-yilmaz/PrinciplesGuide/README.md

 - Clarify beforehand if you will expect something back from a favor.
   - That's a transaction.
 Negotiate and come to an agreement beforehand.
 Verbally if it is someone you trust, or by written contract.
 Otherwise, manage your expectations.
 - When in doubt, match the other person's efforts.
+- Check out the [notes on reciprocal relations and goodwill](#Reciprocal Relations and Goodwill) for further reading.

 #### Principle of Cooperation